 I was concerned, and I was worried, that Maddie should not post the name of the college that she goes to or the town that she lives in, so that people would not try to stalk her or do anything to her.
 Later, I found that Maddie’s mother, Heather Louise, posts more photographs of herself on Facebook, than her daughter does.

 Besides Maddie and her mother Heather being good looking, I also liked and appreciated that they take pride in their appearance, care how they look, and that they enjoy showing off how they look.
-This attitude is almost completely non-existent where I live.
+This attitude is almost completely non-existent where I live in North Dakota.

 If Maddie and Heather didn’t know that there were thousands of men looking at their Facebook profiles, they will now after reading this.